sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/SERVICE-LEVEL-AND-CONSISTENCY.md

     }
 }
 ```
 Last configuration differs from previous one for the use of a memcached state store back-end.
 This allow the plugin to share read consistency information state across all web application instances.
 The [memcached_host](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive specify the backend shared state store hostname, you can use any memcached protocol capable server, e.g. [memcached](https://memcached.org/), [couchbase](https://www.couchbase.com/) or also [mysql with the memcached plugin](https://dev.mysql.com/doc/refman/5.6/en/innodb-memcached-setup.html), if not specified a [memcached_port](REFA:../PLUGIN-CONFIGURATION-FILE.md) the memcached default will be used.
 The [memcached_key](REFA:../PLUGIN-CONFIGURATION-FILE.md) configuration directive use the `#SID` placeholder (one of the available [placeholders](GLOBAL-TRANSACTION-IDS.md#placeholders) for consistency context key configuration), it will be replaced by the php [session_id](http://php.net/manual/en/function.session-id.php), the obtained string will be the key that identify the read consistency context partition in the configured memcached state store.
-The [on_connect](REFA:../PLUGIN-CONFIGURATION-FILE.md) directive instructs the plugin to check the read consistency context partition state at connection start, without this directive the read consistency contexts will not persists across MySQL connection boundaries and more over distinct web requests.
 With this configuration a user of your web application will always read his writes, also on distinct web requests and also if the web requests will be load balanced on differents php web application front-ends.
+The [running_depth](REFA:../PLUGIN-CONFIGURATION-FILE.md) configuration directive define the max number of concurrent running write queries for the context, 0 is the default value if not specified.

 ### Server side write consistency
 **[Requires MySQL >= 5.7.6 with --session-track-gtids=OWN_GTID](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_session_track_gtids)**.